mahalesanika0-ctrl/AWS-Powered-Serverless-Media-Uploader/Readme.md

-# Serverless Media Upload Hub using AWS Lambda, S3, and DynamoDB
+# AWS-Powered Serverless Media Uploader

 This project presents a **serverless media upload platform** built with   **AWS Lambda, Amazon S3,** and **Amazon DynamoDB.** It allows users to seamlessly upload media files through a web-based interface.
 Uploaded files are stored in S3, while metadata is efficiently managed in DynamoDB.